 The use of cellular phones, including text messaging and/or the taking of pictures, is strictly prohibited during the school day and on the school buses (Policy 5.509).
 If a student has a cell phone, it must be off at all times and out of sight.
 It may not be clipped to the waist, belt, or book bag.
-Likewise, wrist phones such as Apple phones are discouraged from being brought to school.
-These can easily be broken out on the playground.
-Furthermore, students are not allowed to make outgoing calls or to receive incoming calls.
+Likewise, wrist phones such as Apple iWatches are discouraged from being brought to school.
+These can easily be broken and the school assumes no responsibility for devices brought to school.
+Furthermore, students are not allowed to make outgoing calls or to receive incoming calls at any time during the school day or during the After School Program.
 These are severe interruptions to classroom instruction.

-Also, the school will not be liable for lost, broken, or stolen cell phones and Apple watches.
+Also, the school will not be liable for lost, broken, or stolen cell phones and smart watches.
 Any calls to home must either be made from the office phone or the nurse's office.
-If a parent needs to contact a student during school time, such communication shall be through the school's main office or after school hours via electronic communication devices.
+If a parent needs to contact a student during school time, such communication shall be through the school's Main Office or after school hours via electronic communication devices.

-Any cellular phone use, including text messaging, or use of camera phones during a test shall be considered and treated as cheating (Policy 5.509).
+Any cellular phone use, including text messaging, or use of camera phones during a test shall be considered and treated as cheating (Policy 5.509) with an automatic grade of 0%.

-In the event a student is caught using a cell phone/Apple watch during the course of the day, the electronic device will immediately be confiscated and given to the principal.
-The principal will lock up the device and it will be returned to the parent under the following conditions:
+In the event a student is caught using a cell phone/smart watch during the course of the day, the electronic device will immediately be confiscated and given to the principal.
+The principal will secure the device and it will be returned to the parent/guardian under the following conditions:

-1^{st} Offense - at the end of the day

-2^{nd} Offense - at the end of next school day

-3rd Offense - at the end of the 2nd school day following the electronic device's confiscation
+- 1st Offense at the end of the day - 2nd Offense at the end of next school day - 3rd Offense at the end of the 2nd school day following the electronic device's confiscation - 4th Offense the student will be required to serve an in-school suspension

 The principal may check phones, emails, photos, messages, and other information on students' electronic devices while on school property when there is suspicion of inappropriate activity.
-Policy 5.502 states that upon reasonable suspicion of inappropriate activity that may subject a student to any level of discipline, or in the interests of safety of students and staff, the Principal/Chief Administrator and/or his designee, may search students' desks, lockers, personal belongings, and anything brought onto school property including, but not limited to, handbags, briefcases, purses, backpacks, clothing, cell phones or other electronic devices and the content within such devices such as emails, photos, messages, or other information.
+Policy 5.502 states that upon reasonable suspicion of inappropriate activity that may subject a student to any level of discipline, or in the interests of safety of students and staff, the Principal and/or his designee, may search students' desks, lockers, personal belongings, and anything brought onto school property including, but not limited to, handbags, briefcases, purses, backpacks, clothing, cell phones or other electronic devices and the content within such devices such as emails, photos, messages, or other information.
 The school administration may seize such items and retain them until the end of the school day or longer.
 The school administration will have the prerogative to turn over any such items to the police if there is evidence of illegal activity.